gtojty/IndDiff_EM/README.md

-## Interactions Between Lexical Properties and Skill Differences in Eye Movement Patterns During Online Sentence Reading
+## How Skill Differences Affect Online Reading Behavior via Interactions with  Lexical Properties: An Eye-Movement Experiment

 ***